AnggaR96s/Reforestation/README.md

-## Geology rocks, but Geography is where it's at!
+## Some people eat light bulbs.
+They say it's a nice light snack.